Music sets us free when we feel captive: George Enescu International Festival And Competition in your home

-ARTEXIM, the organizer of the George Enescu International Festival and Competition, obtained artists’ approval to broadcast online concerts and recitals recorded in the respectively 2019 and 2018 editions of the two events.
+ARTEXIM, the organizer of the George Enescu International Festival and Competition, takes steps to obtain the approval to broadcast online concerts and recitals recorded in the respectively 2019 and 2018 editions of the two events.
 The program will be like a regular concert hall one, with the difference that each concert stream will remain available on site for four days.
 This musical marathon is an open-ended project, with its program continuously updated.
 New information will be available on www.festivalenescu.ro.

 During World War I, composer George Enescu was a sanitary with the military hospital led by Professor Ion Moscu and he set up a symphonic orchestra meant to bring relief to the wounded.
 For months, he was helping to carry the injured between the operating room and the salons.
 Then he would play the violin for the patients.
 To Enescu music was “the language that speaks to all hearts, a healing force”.
 “Humanity needs to learn to be happy.
 The artist reveals to humanity the path to harmony, which is happiness and peace,” said composer George Enescu in an interview.
 He argued that an artist should not only be concerned with his art, but also with the destiny of mankind.

-Following George Enescu’s example, the Enescu Festival Online not only shared its music with the public but also sent a message of social responsibility.
-It is vital for us all to observe the authorities’ recommendations, and to stay physically away from each other during this crisis while keeping alive our emotional intimacy, kindness, and mutual respect.
+Following George Enescu’s example, the Enescu Festival not only shares its music with the public but also sends a message of social responsibility.
+It is vital for us all to observe the authorities’ recommendations, and to stay physically away from each other during this crisis, while keeping alive our emotional intimacy, kindness and mutual respect.
 It is also essential that everyone contributes according to their powers to solving the crisis, including through donations.